Frequently Asked Questions

 Q: How much does shipping cost?

-A: Shipping is FREE on all orders to the United States (continental US).
-International, Alaska and Hawaii may incur additional shipping charges.
+A: Shipping is FREE on all orders to the United States (including Hawaii and Alaska).
+International orders may incur additional shipping charges.
 Please contact me for for details.
 All Lumachrome HD acrylic and paper prints are shipped flat in an appropriate container.

 Q: How long does it take for prints to be delivered?